Single Points of Failure

 TSMC Revenue Growth

-Bloomberg's model estimates first-year global GDP loss from a Taiwan military crisis at $2.4 trillion, scaling to $10 trillion over three years.
-The RAND Corporation's 2023 model estimated $2.5 trillion.
+Bloomberg's updated 2026 model estimates a full-conflict Taiwan scenario at roughly $10.6 trillion of first-year global GDP impact, about 9.6% of world output.
+A blockade short of war is modeled at more than 5% of global GDP in year one.
+The 2024 version of Bloomberg's model put the first-year hit at $2.4 trillion, scaling to $10 trillion over three years; the 2026 update is materially larger because the AI build-out has concentrated more economic value in Taiwan-fabricated silicon.
+RAND Corporation's 2023 model estimated $2.5 trillion.
 These figures include direct supply chain disruption, financial market contagion, and trade rerouting costs.

 TSMC Arizona Capacity